attilapapai/messenger-demo/README.md

   - Spring Boot application on `127.0.0.1:8081`
   - Postgres database on `127.0.0.1:5432`

+  If you open two separate browsers with `127.0.0.1:8080` and `127.0.0.1:8081` you should see the message boards.
+After you `POST` new messages to the correct resource, messages should appear in both browsers.

 - Using `Docker Swarm`

   1. Make sure to enable swarm mode